blazium-engine/blazium/README.md

 intending to improve upon Godot in order to fulfill its potential and contribute to the shared codebase of both through a more genuinely community-driven model than Godot.

+Blazium is a soft-fork, meaning we stay close to Godot, and regularly merge all the good stuff they are developing back in Blazium.

 ## Getting the engine

 ### Binary downloads